pierrejay/EZLink/README.md

 pio test -e hardware_test
 ```

-As a side note, the performance was measured at a gross ~4 ms round-trip time per `MESSAGE_ACK` (no processing in the callback) for a baud rate of 115200 bps.
+As a side note, the performance was measured at a gross ~0.2 ms round-trip time per `MESSAGE_ACK` (no processing in the callback) using an USB CDC line (the host being a RPi running a Python script sending the frames).

 ## Examples